 Best Time to Visit Joshua Tree National Park – Famous for its unique desert ecosystem, Joshua Tree National Park is truly one of the most interesting scenic locations in the United States.
 Located where the Colorado Desert meets the Mojave Desert, the park packs a lot of different experiences into its (relatively) small size.
-In this article, we’re telling you when to visit, and what to do while there.

 There is a clear high and low season for tourism in Joshua Tree that is mostly determined by the weather.
 However, since the park is open year-round, the best time to visit is the time that best matches your vacation schedule.
 Let’s take a closer look: